Carnivorous plants

 Flowers of yellow pitcher plant, Green Swamp Preserve, North Carolina.
 (Photo copyright © by Kaj Halberg)

-Reddish form of yellow pitcher plant, Green Swamp Preserve.
+Purplish pitchers and flower of yellow pitcher plant, Green Swamp Preserve.
 (Photo copyright © by Kaj Halberg)

 Sarracenia purpurea Purple pitcher plant

-Most members of this genus have tall, narrow pitchers, but in this species they are short and rather broad, sitting close to the ground.
-It is the most widely distributed member of the genus, found in the major part of southern Canada and in easternmost United States.
+It is the most widely distributed member of the genus, found in most of southern Canada, in the Great Lakes area, and in easternmost United States, southwards to South Carolina.
 It is the official flower of Newfoundland and Labrador.

 Purple pitcher plant, Green Swamp Preserve, North Carolina.
 Note the numerous stiff, down-pointing hairs in the pitcher, which prevent prey from escaping.
 (Photos copyright © by Kaj Halberg)

-This plant, also known as cobra plant, was discovered in 1841, and in 1853 it was described by American botanist, chemist, and physician John Torrey (1796-1873), who named it Darlingtonia, in honour of botanist William Darlington (1782-1863) of Philadelphia.
+It was discovered in 1841, and in 1853 it was described by American botanist, chemist, and physician John Torrey (1796-1873), who named it Darlingtonia in honour of botanist William Darlington (1782-1863) of Philadelphia.

 Fragrance from nectar, emitted by the plant, lures insects into the long, tube-shaped pitchers, which are filled with fluid.